Alex1986ham/Part_I/README.md

 delattr()	hash()	memoryview()	set()

-# To do, befor submiting a repo
+# To do, before submiting a repo

 - Add docstrings to each 'class' and each 'def'
 - Check the whole document through 'POP8 online' for identation and so on